Camp Euclid - A Mathematics Research Camp

 Meet and Collaborate Online

-Camp Euclid is a mind-tingling mathematics research program for middle school and high school students.
+Camp Euclid is a mind-tingling mathematics research program for youth.
 Participants will encounter solution-defying math problems (which have never been solved before).
 Mull over and grapple with tantalizingly difficult math problems within a circle of fellow researchers . . . .

-Camp Euclid mentors are undergraduate and graduate math students (possibly recently-graduated) and post-graduate mathematicians; each mentor is an active researcher.
-Your group will be co-mentored by at least one senior (doctorate level) mentor and two graduate student/undergraduate student mentors.
+Camp mentors are undergraduates, or have undergraduate or graduate degrees in math; each mentor is an active researcher.
+Your group will be co-mentored by at least one postdoctoral-level mentor and two postdoctoral/graduate/undergraduate-level mentors.

 You may participate from virtually anywhere!